Miscarriage: Signs, Symptoms, Treatment, and Prevention

 - Sudden decrease in signs of pregnancy

 Miscarriage is often a process and not a single event.
 There are many different stages or types of miscarriage.
 There is also a lot of information to learn about healthy fetal development so that you might get a better idea of what is going on with your pregnancy.
-Understanding early fetal development and first trimester development can help you to know what things your health care provider is looking for when there is a possible miscarriage occurring.
+Understanding the early fetal development and first-trimester development can help you to know what things your health care provider is looking for when there is a possible miscarriage occurring.

 Most of the time all types of miscarriage are just called miscarriage, but you may hear your health care provider refer to other terms or names of miscarriage such as:

 - Threatened Miscarriage: Some degree of early pregnancy uterine bleeding accompanied by cramping or lower backache.
 The cervix remains closed.
 This bleeding is often the result of implantation.